 Upon acceptance, students may view and follow their degree planner found in the Academic Programs section of the graduate catalog.
 Students will refer to their degree listing to find appropriate degree planner, available to print.
-A student's online Academic Evaluation is found in the online student portal which displays program requirements and includes transfer credits accepted toward their Salve degree.
+A student's online Academic Evaluation is found in Student Planning in My Salve; the evaluation displays program requirements and includes transfer credits accepted toward their Salve degree.
 Students are encouraged to contact the graduate program director for any advice related to their program.